LukasMcClelland/LukasMcClelland/README.md

 ### Thanks for stopping by! :octocat:

-I recently graduated from Carleton University's Computer Science program and I'm currently working at Cisco!
+I recently graduated from Carleton University's Computer Science program and I'm currently working at Cisco.

 <!--
 **LukasMcClelland/LukasMcClelland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.